websiteinspiration/bugsplat.rb/entries/2012-01-01-a-robust-reporting-system-for-ledger.md

 date: '2012-01-01 10:01:14'
 tags: Personal Finance, Ledger, Projects, Ruby
 id: 3a32a
+topic: Personal Finance
+description: The reporting system I use to manage my financial life.
+Reports are just HTML and ERB with a smattering of SQL.
 ---

 *Note: you can find much more information about ledger on [ledger-cli.org](http://ledger-cli.org), including links to official documentation and other implementations*